EliteMasterEric/extension-ffmpeg/README.md

 This will generate the necessary `.a` files that you need to build the extension.

 To build the extension itself, run `lime rebuild extension-ffmpeg linux`.
 You will need to repeat this step if you change any of the C++ files located in the `project` folder.
+Be sure to run `lime rebuild extension-ffmpeg linux -debug` instead if you are planning to debug the target application.

 # Building on MacOS